AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 deduce that it terminates.
 As a result, it stays in the safe side, and assumes that ``Not_SPARK`` could loop, which causes the verification of ``F_Call`` to fail.
-Finally, |GNATprove| is able to verify that ``F_Term`` terminates, though it contains a while loop.
-Indeed, the number of possible iterations of the loop has been bounded using a ``Loop_Variant``.
-Also note that, though it was not able to prove termination of ``F_Rec``, ``F_While``, and ``F_Call``, GNATprove will still trust the annotation and consider them as terminating when verifying ``F_Term``.
+Finally, |GNATprove| is able to verify that ``F_Term`` terminates, though it contains both a while loop and  a recursive call.
+Indeed, we have bounded both the number of possible iterations of the loop and the number of recursive calls using a ``Loop_Variant`` (for the loop iterations) and a ``Subprogram_Variant`` (for the recursive calls).
+Also note that, though it was not able to prove termination of ``F_Rec``, ``F_While``, and ``F_Call``,
+|GNATprove| will still trust the annotation and consider them as terminating
+when verifying ``F_Term``.

 .. note::